As a manufacturer, you have many opportunities to automate some or all of your production.

 The more an automation system is used, the bigger impact it has on production and profitability.
 For that reason, we strive to create turnkey system that our customers can put to use right away and continue to operate reliably.
 These complete and ready-to-use workstations and cells are outfitted with custom and pre-engineered equipment appropriate for each application.
 Programming, debugging, and installation are included so you can realize the advantages of automation without delay.

 Automation might be a new frontier for your company, and you may not have considered working with an automation integrator in your facility.
 After all, you’re the expert on your manufacturing procedures, employees, and challenges, and you understand better than anyone the details and how they fit together.

 But you may not be familiar with the array of automation options out there, or have the technical knowledge to put them to best use.
-You can count on Force Design to guide you to the most appropriate technologies that address your unique needs.
+You can count on us to guide you to the most appropriate technologies that address your unique needs.

 Your first step is identifying points throughout your facility with the potential for automation, then reaching out to us.
 Here are some examples of what you can look for:

 Our customers tell us automation is a game-changer, giving them advantages over manual processes and solving challenges, including:

 Most of the time, there is more than one option for any given application, whether your goal is comprehensive automation of your entire production area, adding a single machine to streamline a task, or incorporating flexible-use robotics to deploy in several places in your shop as needs change.

 Robots often come to mind first, but we use a variety of automation equipment to build custom, turnkey system, including: